Azure-Samples/active-directory-b2c-ios-swift-native-msal/README.md

 1. Install Carthage on your Mac using a download from their website or if using Homebrew `brew install carthage`.
 1. We have already created a `Cartfile` that lists the MSAL library for this project on Github.
 We use the `/dev` branch.
-1. Run `carthage bootstrap`.
+1. Run `carthage bootstrap --platform iOS`.
 This will fetch dependencies into a `Carthage/Checkouts` folder, then build the MSAL library.
 1. On your application targets’ “General” settings tab, in the “Linked Frameworks and Libraries” section, drag and drop the `MSAL.framework` from the `Carthage/Build` folder on disk.
 1. On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
 Create a Run Script in which you specify your shell (ex: `/bin/sh`), add the following contents to the script area below the shell: